viggu3sd/Stock-Agents-Systems/Readme.md

 # Stock Multi-Agent System

 A modular multi-agent system for stock analysis using FastAPI and Alpha Vantage.
-Develop a multi-agent system using Google ADK (Agent Developer Kit) that can answer stock-related questions through modular subagents.
+Developed a multi-agent system using Google ADK (Agent Developer Kit) that can answer stock-related questions through modular subagents.

 ## Features